celery/celery/docs/userguide/daemonizing.rst

     ExecStart=/bin/sh -c '${CELERY_BIN} -A ${CELERY_APP} beat  \
         --pidfile=${CELERYBEAT_PID_FILE} \
         --logfile=${CELERYBEAT_LOG_FILE} --loglevel=${CELERYD_LOG_LEVEL}'
+    Restart=always

     [Install]
     WantedBy=multi-user.target

+Once you've put that file in :file:`/etc/systemd/system`, you should run :command:`systemctl daemon-reload` in order that Systemd acknowledges that file.
+You should also run that command each time you modify it.
+Use :command:`systemctl enable celerybeat.service` if you want the celery beat service to automatically start when (re)booting the system.

 Running the worker with superuser privileges (root)
 ======================================================================